EDalSanto/Nand2Tetris/projects/02/README.md

 ##### Roadmap
 * build family of adders -> chips designed to add numbers
-* build Arithmetic Logic Unit -> Computer's calculating brain, designed to perform a whole set of arithmetic and logical operations
+* build Arithmetic Logic Unit -> **Computer's calculating brain**, designed to perform a whole set of arithmetic and logical operations
   * ALU will be centerpiece for chip for computer's Central Processing Unit

 * [Why computers use Binary?](https://www.youtube.com/watch?v=1sWCBgGALXE)